-

 Gentle Cesarean Birth

-For expectant moms who need a C-section, Texas Health Denton offers a gentle cesarean.
-This type of cesarean aims to create a birth experience that is similar to a vaginal delivery.
-Your nurse can give more details if you are interested in this type of experience.
+For expectant moms who need a C-section, Texas Health Denton offers a gentle cesarean option.
+This type of cesarean aims to create a birth experience that mirrors a vaginal delivery.
+If you're interested, your nurse can provide additional details.

 -